 This folder is used to store Lua scripts.
-Scripts may be organized into individual folders.
+Scripts may be organized into individual folders, and have support files included in a folder structure.

 Please note that Lua scripts increase the startup time of the radio.
 If they are implemented correctly the delay should not be noticeable, but if it is not the case, then the delay may be almost indefinite.